ChicoChen/AndroidApp_ScheduleAssistant/README.md

 using ***Android Studio*** as IDE and ***Kotlin*** for development

-* The project is still in early development stage, all presented are just prototypes andare subject to change.
+***The project is still in early development stage, all presented are just prototypes and are subject to change.***

 install
 -----